notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

 ## AWS Resource Access Manager (AWS RAM)

-- The idea is that you can share AWS resources with other AWS accounts, with resources that are owned by your accounts
+- The idea is that you can share AWS resources with other AWS accounts, resources that are owned by your accounts
 - And this can be any other accounts or accounts within your organization
 - This allows you to avoid resource duplication
 - And the supported resources include Aurora databases, VPC Subnets, Transit Gateway, Route 53, EC2 Dedicated Hosts, License Manager Configurations.
 Now, you don't remember these resources in particular, but just the idea behind RAM service

   ![AWS RESOURCE ACCESS MANAGER](../images/AWS_Resource_Access_Manager.PNG)